 Additional projects have also been run by a collaboration of colleagues across the University of Kent and KMPT.
 These projects led by Professor Lisa Dikomitis and Dr Jo Rodda focused specifically on engaging young people from ethnic minority groups, older adults in coastal communities as well as people with serious mental illness.

-In our initial bid we aimed to increase the number of research community members from
+In our initial bid we aimed to increase the number of research community members from doubled this with member to have more than

-We are very proud to have more than doubled this with
+We are very proud